How are you different from other Postie Bike events?

 Participants MUST be covered by suitable travel insurance.
 You are not insuring the motorcycle itself.
 Travel insurance covers lost and damaged personal items, missed flights, cancellations of travel etc. Details of this insurance must be sent to us before departure.
 You may also want to consider some form of protective/personal injury insurance should an injury prevent you from returning to your employment after the event.

 What happens when we arrive at our destination?

-On arrival at the destination Rotary representatives will greet us.
-Hotel accommodation is twin share.
+We usher you to your hotel accommodation (twin share).
 It is up to participants to decide who they share with (past experience has shown that room allocation does not work).
 Or, you can pay that little extra and have a room to yourself – perhaps your partner/wife/relative will be joining you for the final celebration dinner.